Emergency Response/Evacuation

 - Do not leave the injured/ill party alone.

-- Call "911" and relay information to emergency personnel.
+- Designate a specific person to call 911 and relay information to emergency personnel.

-- If trained to do so, begin providing first aid.
+- If trained to do so, begin providing first aid/CPR.

 Non Life-Threatening Injury or Illness Requiring Assistance